bartonlp/site-class/README.md

 EOF;
 ```

-That is the simple lest usage.
-You get a generic <head> a blank <header> and a generic footer.
+That is the simplest usage.
+You get a generic &lt;head&gt; a blank &lt;header&gt; and a generic
+&lt;footer&gt;.
 No database or other stuff.
 <hr>